Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Keweenaw National Historic Park

-Keweenaw National Historical Park may be the most unique National Park in Michigan on this list and it is located near some unique Michigan small towns!
+Keweenaw National Historical Park may be the most unique National Park in Michigan on this list.

-You’ll get to experience the National Park staples like outdoor activities, but that isn’t necessarily what Keweenaw is known for.
+Experience national park staples like outdoor activities, but that isn’t necessarily what Keweenaw is known for.

 For over 7,000 years, the people who have lived in Keweenaw have been mining copper.

-Native American’s would mine the copper to make tools and weapons.
+Native Americans would mine the copper to make tools and weapons.

 In the 1800s, European investors and immigrants arrived in the area and saw potential in the mines.

-From taking over the copper mines, the European settlers created thriving industries and communities around the mines.
+Taking over the copper mines, the European settlers created thriving industries and communities around the mines.

-From short video presentations to picture timelines of the area, and there are even presentations that are made for kids.
+From short video presentations to picture timelines of the area, there are even presentations that are made for kids.

-You can also explore the park’s shop, which features items about the history of the area.
+Explore the park’s shop, which features items about the history of the area.

 The best part about the park is getting to explore the abandoned mines and mining facilities.

-Mackinac Island
+National Parks in Michigan: Mackinac Island

 Mackinac Island became the country’s second National Park, shortly after Yellowstone, in 1875.